ChitaAPC/Dota2CCR/README.md

 We will make it clear if that happens, so check this page for information when a new patch is available.

 ## Cite this work
-This work is in the process of being added to arXiv.
+This work is currrently available in arXiv.
-Instructions for citation will be added once the paper is available.
+If the paper passes through a peer review process, updated citation instructions will be made available here.
+For now, it can be cited with the following:

-For in-text citations you sould use: `tba`
+For in-text citations you sould use: `(Chitayat et al., 2023)`

 Bibliography:
 ```
-tba
+Chitayat, A. P., Block, F., Walker, J., & Drachen, A. (2023).
+Beyond the meta: Leveraging game design parameters for patch-agnostic esport analytics.
 ```

 Bibtex:
 ```
-tba{
+@misc{chitayat2023meta,
+      title={Beyond the Meta: Leveraging Game Design Parameters for Patch-Agnostic Esport Analytics},
+      author={Alan Pedrassoli Chitayat and Florian Block and James Walker and Anders Drachen},
+      year={2023},
+      eprint={2305.18477},
+      archivePrefix={arXiv},
+      primaryClass={cs.LG}
 }
 ```